Semi-inducibility of 4-vertex graphs: Preliminaries

 Following~\PST{}, we call the $\obj[\gamma]{}$-problem \emph{perfectly $B$-stable} for a graph $B$ if there is $C>0$ such that for every graph $G$ of order $n\ge C$ there is a blowup $G'$ of $B$ such that \beq{eq:PerfectStabDef} \dedit(G,G')\le C\, \left(\obj[\gamma]{n}-\obj[\gamma]{G}\right)n^2. \eeq In particular, it follows that, for all $n\ge C$, every order-$n$ graph $G$ with $\obj[\gamma]{G}=\obj[\gamma]{n}$ is a blowup of $B$.
 Perfect stability has been established for various extremal problems, see e.g.~\cite{Furedi15,NorinYepremyan17,NorinYepremyan18,RobertsScott18,PikhurkoSliacanTyros19,LiuPikhurkoSharifzadehStaden23}.

-Let us remark that the property of being perfect $B$-stable remains true if we add new vertices to $B$ with arbitrary attachments.
+Let us remark that the property of being perfectly $B$-stable remains true if we add new vertices to $B$ with arbitrary attachments.
+If $B^+$ is obtained from $B$ in this way, then setting the new part sizes to be empty, we get that $\blow{B}{V_0,\dots,V_{m-1}}$ is isomorphic to $\blow{B^+}{V_0,\dots,V_{m-1},\emptyset,\dots,\emptyset}$.
 In all cases of this paper when we establish perfect stability, the listed graph $B$ is $\obj[\gamma]{}$-minimal, that is, has no redundant vertices.